delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Read the job description, the responsibilities, the specific requirements, the location.
 Any words you don't know?
 They're probably keywords.
 Google them.

+If you really don't see any keywords, google "Job position Keywords".
+Like If I wanted to find the keywords for a sales assistant I'll type "Sales Assistant Keywords".

 Let's say a job description has this sentence in it:

 > Required - Advance knowledge of Microsoft Applications (Word, Excel, Powerpoint).

-Then instead of writing "Microsoft office" on your CV you write:
+Then instead of writing "Microsoft Office" on your CV you write:

 > Advance knowledge of Microsoft Software (Word, Excel, Powerpoint).

 ## Lie about your location

 Want to get a job in London?
 Then write "London" on your CV.
-No company wants to worry about someone commuting from Kent every day.
-They don't have to know.

 But make sure it's not too much of a lie.
 Saying you live in London when you're from Skegness or St. Ives is a blatant lie.

+If in the application they call you up on this, then say you're going to relocate and you wanted to specifically find jobs in your new area.

+Only do this if you're going to relocate though.
+Please don't commute 5 hours a day unless you're earning £100k+.

 ## Writing a CV